BellerophonMobile/xmp3/README.md

 By default, the script will look at the "ANDROID_NDK" environment variable to find the paths to the compilers.
-This can be overridden with the "--cross-android-ndk" option.
+This can be overridden with the "--cross-android-ndk" option to waf.
 See the help output for options to choose the Android API level, and the architecture.

 Running
 -------